 - Salt and freshly ground black pepper, to taste

 Chef’s tip: Don’t preheat the pan for your guanciale, put it into the cold pan and then turn on the hob, this way it will slowly release its delicious fat as it cooks.

 - Fry the guanciale in a large frying pan, there’s no need to add any oil to the pan as when the guanciale cooks it will release fat that will help the meat to cook.
 Fry for 5-10 minutes until the meat has browned and become crispy, then remove from the heat.

 - Bring a large pan of salted water to the boil, cook the spaghetti in the water until very al dente (we suggest subtracting two minutes from the time advised on the packet).
 When cooked, drain the pasta, reserving a cup of the pasta water.

-- Whisk the egg yolks in a bowl with most of the Pecorino Romano to form a paste and then add this to the pan of drained pasta (ensuring your hob is turned off), along with about 2tbsp of the reserved pasta water and a generous amount of black pepper.
+- Whisk the egg yolks in a bowl with most of the pecorino to form a paste.
+Add this to the pan of drained pasta (ensuring your hob is turned off), along with about 2 tbsp of the reserved pasta water and a generous amount of black pepper.
 Mix together until smooth and creamy.

 - Transfer the guanciale to the pasta pan and toss everything together so that each strand of spaghetti is generously coated in the sauce and the guanciale is evenly distributed throughout.

-- Top with the remaining Pecorino Romano cheese and more black pepper to taste.
+- Top with the remaining cheese and more black pepper to taste.
 Buon appetito!